-Decreased activity and playfulness is prevalent among elderly cats.
+Decreased activity and playfulness is prevalent among senior cats.
 However, it is also common for your cat to slow down through no choice of their own.

 If your cat has slowed down over the years, yet still seems eager to be active, you may be able to figure out why.
-A decrease in activity is a common symptom of leg stiffness, weakness, and pain.
+Reduced activity is a common symptom of leg stiffness, weakness, and pain.

 2) Defecating in the House

-If your older cat has been peeing and pooping around the house or your cat has stopped covering up its poop, it could be because it is finding it difficult to step in and out of the litter box.
+If your older cat has been peeing and pooping around the house, or your cat has stopped covering up its poop, it could be because it’s finding it difficult to step in and out of the litter box.

-Rather than enduring pain, your cat may decide to avoid it by making life as simple as possible.
-This can result in him or her going to the bathroom on the floor.
+Rather than enduring pain, your cat may decide to avoid its litter box entirely by making life as simple as possible.
+This can result in your cat going to the bathroom on the floor.

 3) Difficulty Running and Jumping

 Cats with leg issues are often hesitant to run, jump, and climb.
 In the same way that a person with leg problems would have concerns about being too adventurous, cats are exactly the same.

 4) Problems Sitting Down